8307820421/TCP_STACK/README.md

     -> Minimal Retransmission Logic:Implement minimal retransmission logic for lost packets but without the full complexity of standard TCP retransmission algorithms like exponential backoff.

+# HEADER FIELD EXTRACTION FROM NSE :
+   -----> FOR HFT SPECIFIC APPLICATION ---> THE SRC IP AND DEST IP ARE HARDCODED , Hence things are not required here:-
+         1) ARP PROTOCOL because it help to resolve the destination address for different apllication but I am developing for HFT specific Hence the this protocol is not required.